Itaxh1/wordapp/README.md

-# rnaeaa
+# Word QUIZ

-A new Flutter application.
+A new Flutter application., Python backend

 ## Getting Started